Prince assistant to the papal throne

 The Prince Assistant to the Papal Throne (Lat.
-Stator proximus a Solio Pontificis maximi) was a hereditary title of nobility available in the Papal Court from the early sixteenth century until the reforms of Pontificalis Domus by Pope Paul VI in 1968, when the Papal Court was reformed into the current Papal Household.
+Stator proximus a Solio Pontificis maximi) was a hereditary title of nobility available in the Papal Court from the early 16th century until the reforms of Pontificalis Domus by Pope Paul VI in 1968, when the Papal Court was reformed into the current Papal Household.
 The title is not currently in use, though it has not been formally suppressed.

 Privileges

 During the period of the Papal Court, the Prince Assistants were the highest ranking honor available to a layman within the court.
 They were parallel to the Prelate Assistants to the Papal Throne.
+The Prince Assistant was always conspicuous in his position next to the papal chair on great solemnities.

 It could be granted by hereditary right, as it was to the heads of two of the famous Roman families of papal nobility, the Orsini and the Colonna.
 It could also be granted ad personam, to individuals without hereditary effect.

 "The Assistants to the Throne offer their services to the Prefect of the Apostolic Palace; it is their duty to do the honors of the house on the occasion of the most solemn civil ceremonies, mentioned in n.
 4 § 3, and to collaborate in the smooth running of the service of the Pontifical Lay Family."
 Those civil ceremonies include official audiences (granted to Sovereigns, Heads of State, Prime Ministers and Ministers of Foreign Affairs: presentation of credentials by Ambassadors and Ministers accredited to the Holy See) and unofficial audiences.

+Writer Grace Greenwood describes observing a prince assistant bearing a wreath of palms during a Palm Sunday service in St. Peter's.
+During canonization ceremonies, a special candle, painted with the likeness of the new saint and often scenes from their life, was presented by the Postulator of the Cause to the Prince Assistant.
+Another was presented to the pope, and a third to the Cardinal Prefect for the Congregation of the Causes for Saints.

 In other words, the Assistants to the Papal Throne are the senior-most of the Gentlemen of His Holiness.
 Assistants to the Papal Throne, whether Prince or Prelate, were given seats of the highest precedence during papal ceremonies or liturgies, ceremonially ranking just below the College of Cardinals.